-Clause 3 - The President, Vice President and Treasurer shall each be registered students and shall have attended this University for at least one semester immediately prior to the time of candidacy.
-The Treasurer must be a business major with at least two (2) semesters of accounting completed by the end of the semester in which he is elected.
+Clause 3 - The President, Vice President and Treasurer shall each be registered students at the time of candidacy and shall have attended this University for at least one semester immediately prior to the time of candidacy.
+The Treasurer must be a business major with at least two (2) semesters of accounting completed by the end of the semester in which he is appointed.